-I like shopping and exploring restaurants over on the East side of Portland, and the Northwest area is also a new cool area I’ve recently discovered. keep in mind that I am not a local there, so I cannot give you specific neighborhood recommendations.
-I’ve been to Portland way too many times, but every trip is just a passing by or short 2-day visit.
-Beaverton and Southeast of Portland seem to have more Asian restaurants popping up, so I assume those are where the Asian are.
+I like shopping and exploring restaurants over on the East side of Portland, and the Northwest area is also a new cool area I’ve recently discovered.
+Keep in mind that I am not a local here, so I cannot give you specific neighborhood recommendations or local secrets.
+I’ve been to Portland way too many times, but every trip is just a passing-by or a short 2-day visit.

-Lots of restaurants or places in Portland can get over-hyped, so be prepared to wait in-line if you’re choosing popular ones with glowing reviews on Yelp.
-I have a few tips:
+- If you’re in Portland for the very first time, it might be worth checking off those popular ones suggested on Yelp or Google first.
+However, lots of restaurants or places in Portland can get over-hyped, so be prepared to wait in-line if you’re choosing popular ones with glowing reviews on Yelp.

 A (*) means it’s my personal favorite.
 Worth it.
 Must-visit!

 2337 E Burnside St, Portland, OR 97214 | 503-542-0880